antalpha-com/MPC_BIP32_Hardened_Child_Key/docs/User Manual.md

 # Introduction

-This project implements the generation of hardened child keys in the BIP32 protocol.
-The input is chain code, parent private/public key and index, and the output is IL||IR , where IL (32 bytes) is the arithmetic shared value of both parties, which will be used to generate the child private/public  key, and IR (32 bytes)  is the newly generated chain code.
+This project implements the generation of hardened child keys described in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#user-content-Child_key_derivation_CKD_functions).
+The inputs of the function are mainly chain code, parent private/public key and index, and the output is IL||IR.
+IL (32 bytes) is the arithmetic shared value of both parties and will be used to generate the child private/public  key.
+IR (32 bytes)  is the newly generated chain code.

 # How to deploy